-Sydney-born impressionist John Russell spent 40 years in Europe, where he cultivated friendships with late 19th-century and early 20th centuries luminaries Claude Monet, Auguste Rodin, Henri Matisse, Henri de Toulouse-Lautrec and Vincent van Gogh.
-While honing his craft in fin-de-siècle Europe, Russell clung to an Australian artistic sensibility that was at once colourful and defined by a love for nature (he spent half his European sojourn on a remote French island).
+Sydney-born impressionist John Russell spent 40 years in Europe, where he established friendships with late 19th-century and early 20th centuries masters: Claude Monet, Auguste Rodin, Henri Matisse, Henri de Toulouse-Lautrec and Vincent van Gogh.
+While perfecting his technique in fin-de-siècle Europe, Russell stayed true to an Australian artistic sensibility that was at once colourful and defined by a love for nature (he spent half his European sojourn on a remote French island).

 The works in the AGNSW presents the first major exhibition of Russell’s work in 40 years, bringing together 120 paintings, drawings and watercolours from art collections around globally.